The Beach (film): Plot

-Richard, a young American backpacker seeking adventure in Bangkok, stays in a drab travelers' hotel on Khao San Road where he meets a young French couple, Françoise and Étienne and he immediately becomes attracted to Françoise.
+Richard, a young American backpacker seeking adventure in Bangkok, stays in a drab travellers' hotel on Khao San Road where he meets a young French couple, Françoise and Étienne, and he immediately becomes attracted to Françoise.
 He also meets the mentally unstable Scottish traveller Daffy, who tells him of a pristine, uninhabited island in the Gulf of Thailand with a beautiful hidden beach.
 Daffy explains that he settled there in secret several years earlier, but difficulties arose and he left.
-The next day, Richard finds out that Daffy committed suicide and left him a map to the island.
+The next day, Richard finds out that Daffy died by suicide and left him a map to the island.
 Richard persuades Françoise and Étienne to accompany him to the island, and the three travel to Ko Samui.
 Richard meets two American surfers, Zeph and Sammie, who have heard rumors of the island, and he gives them a copy of the map.

-En route to the island, Richard's infatuation of Françoise grows.
-After swimming to the island from a neighbouring island, they find a cannabis plantation guarded by armed Thai farmers.
+En route to the island, Richard's infatuation with Françoise grows.
+After swimming to the island from a neighbouring one, they find a cannabis plantation guarded by armed Thai farmers.
 Avoiding detection, they make their way across the island, jumping off a large waterfall and meeting Keaty, who brings them to a community of travellers living on the island in secret.
-Sal, the community's English leader, explains that the farmers allow them to stay so long as they keep to themselves and do not allow any more travelers to come to the island.
-Richard lies that they have not shown the map to anyone else.
-The trio becomes integrated into the community.
+Sal, the community's English leader, explains that the farmers allow them to stay so long as they keep to themselves and do not allow any more travellers to come to the island.
+Richard lies about not having shown the map to anyone else, and the trio becomes integrated into the community.

-One night, Françoise invites Richard to the beach, where she tells him that she is falling in love with him and they start an affair.
-Although they hoped to keep it secret, the community finds out and while he is angry, Étienne says he will not stand in their way if Françoise is happier with Richard.
+One night, Françoise invites Richard to the beach, where she tells him she is falling in love with him, and they start an affair.
+Although they hoped to keep it secret, the community finds out and, while he is angry, Étienne says he will not stand in their way if Françoise is happier with Richard.

 Sal selects Richard to accompany her on a supply run to Ko Pha Ngan.
 They encounter the American surfers who are preparing to search for the island and mention Richard's map.
 Sal is upset but believes Richard when he says they have no copy of the map.
 To ensure Sal's confidentiality, Richard has sex with her at her order.
 On their return to the island, Richard lies to Françoise about having sex with Sal.